 Injuries at work may keep you from doing your job while you recover.
 If the injuries are more severe or cause you permanent disabilities and injuries, you may be unable to return to work at all, or you could be forced to take a lower-paying job or a position with less-demanding work tasks.
 If this is the case, you could face reduced earnings yet still face expensive medical bills and other damages from your injuries.

-If you or a loved one was injured at work, call the Maryland workplace accident and injury attorneys at the Law Offices of Randolph Rice today.
+If you or a loved one was injured at work, call the Maryland workplace accident and injury attorneys at the Rice, Murtha & Psoras today.
 Our attorneys fight to get injured workers the compensation they need and to fight their cases for them.
 For your free legal consultation, call us today at (410) 694-7291.

 Filing a Lawsuit for a Workplace Injury in Maryland